nazyru/risc/README.md

-# risc
+# risck
-A RISC project
+A RISCK project